Download our Aviation Brochure

-The aviation accident lawyer team at Clifford Law Offices, an aviation law firm, is experienced with mass commercial airline disasters, such as the Roselawn, Indiana plane crash of 1994 where they were lead counsel.
-As part of an established law firm that concentrates in aviation cases, aviation lawyers can pursue complex accident litigation that often demands too much time and too many resources of the client.
+The aviation accident team at Clifford Law Offices, a Chicago aviation law firm, is experienced with mass commercial airline disasters, such as the Roselawn, Indiana plane crash of 1994 where they were lead counsel.
+As part of an established law firm that concentrates in aviation cases, our aviation lawyers can pursue complex accident litigation that often demands too much time and too many resources of the client.

 The National Transportation Safety Board (NTSB) is the government agency responsible for investigating and determining the cause of an airplane crash.
 Among the factors attributed by the NTSB for initiating the sequence of occurrences leading to either a minor accident or serious plane crash are pilot error and aircraft malfunction.
 Even if weather conditions such as turbulence or ice buildup occur during the cruise or descent phase of the flight, are a factor in a plane going down, these weather conditions generally are foreseeable and the handling of the aircraft in these conditions is part of a pilot’s training.